-Ira W. Berman, age 76, is the Company's Executive Vice President and Corporate Secretary.
+Ira W. Berman, age 77, is the Company's Executive Vice President and Corporate Secretary.
 He is also Chairman of the Board of Directors.
-Mr. Berman is an attorney who has been engaged in the practice of law since 1955.
-He received a Bachelor of Arts Degree (1953) and Bachelor of Laws Degree (1955) from Cornell University, and is a member of the American Bar Association.
+Mr. Berman is an attorney who specialized in business and corporate law and securities and corporate litigation.
+He received a Bachelor of Arts Degree (1953) and Bachelor of Laws Degree (1955) from Cornell University.

-Jack Polak, age 95, has been a private investment consultant since April 1982.
+Jack Polak, age 96, has been a private investment consultant since April 1982.
 In 1992, he was knighted by Queen Beatrix of the Netherlands for his efforts on behalf of the Anne Frank Center, USA, for which he still actively works, and is Chairman Emeritus, and holds a tax certification in The Netherlands.
 He was a director and member of the Audit and Compensation Committee of K.T.I.
 Industries, Inc., from February 1995 until 1999, when K.T.I., a waste-to-energy business was 'taken over' by Casella Industries.
 From 2000 until 2002, he was a director of Oakhurst Industries, a public company that owns an automotive accessories distributor, a waste-to-energy tire facility, and a road construction company.

-Stanley Kreitman, age 75, has been Vice Chairman of the Board of Manhattan Associates, an equity investment firm, since 1994.
-He is also a director of Medallion Financial Corp., an SBIC.
+Stanley Kreitman, age 76, has been Vice Chairman of the Board of Manhattan Associates, an equity investment firm, since 1994.
+He is also a director of Medallion Financial Corp., an SBIC [NASDAQ] Capital Lease Financial Corp [NYSE], Geneva Mortgage Corp and Century Bank.
 Mr. Kreitman has been Chairman of the Board of Trustees of the New York Institute of Technology since 1989, and of Crime Stoppers Nassau County (NY), since 1994.
 Since February 1999 and June 1999, respectively, he has been a member of the Board of Directors of K.S.W.
 Corp. and P.M.C.C.
 Mortgage Corp.
 He is also a director and/or executive committee member of the following organizations: The New York City Board of Corrections, Bank Hapdalim USA (Signature Bank), The New York College of Osteopathic Medicine, and the Police Athletic League.
 From 1975 until 1993, he was President of United States Banknote Corporation, a securities printer.